Student Bill of Rights and Responsibilities

 - Use of College Mail Services - Use of College mail services is limited to official business of the College or College-sponsored or approved College-related organizations.
 Students must receive approval from the campus Associate Provost Office in order to use College mail services.

-- Violations of Law - Violation of federal and state law, respective county and city ordinances and all College and Board of Trustees rules and regulations will be strictly enforced.
+- Violations of Law - Federal and state law, respective county and city ordinances, and all College and Board of Trustees rules, regulations, policies, and procedures will be strictly enforced.